judith-lutz/judith-lutz.github.io/README.md

 <h3>Careerpath</h3>

 After my undergraduate in mathematical physics and mathematics, followed by a master in mathematics, I recently finished my PhD this year in algebraic number theory.
-My thesis focuses on rational Witt spaces and their relationship with diamonds and the Fargues-Fontain curve.
+My thesis focuses on rational Witt spaces and their relationship with diamonds and the Fargues-Fontaine curve.
 I would like to apply my research skills in the future to a topic with more real world application.
 <br>